Colin Nish

-Colin John Nish (born 7 March 1981) is a Scottish former football player and coach, and is currently the manager of Tranent Juniors.
-Nish played for Dunfermline Athletic, Alloa Athletic, Clyde, Kilmarnock, Hibernian, Hartlepool United, Dundee, Dumbarton and Cowdenbeath.
+Colin John Nish (born 7 March 1981) is a Scottish former football player, coach and manager.
+Nish played for Dunfermline Athletic, Alloa Athletic, Clyde, Kilmarnock, Hibernian, Hartlepool United, Dundee, Portland Timbers, Dumbarton and Cowdenbeath.
 Whilst playing for Cowdenbeath, Nish was appointed player-manager of the Fife club.
 Following their relegation to Scottish League Two, Nish's contract was terminated.
+He subsequently managed Tranent Juniors for the 2022–23 season.

 Early life

 Nish grew up in Musselburgh and was a fan of Hibernian.

 Playing career

 Dunfermline Athletic

 Nish started his career with Dunfermline, where he made his debut in the 1998–99 season.
 Nish had two subsequent loan spells with Alloa and a loan spell at Clyde.

 Kilmarnock

 Nish joined Kilmarnock in 2003 after being released by Dunfermline.
 Nish initially signed a six-month deal which ran until Christmas 2003, at which point he agreed a new 18-month contract.

 Hibernian

 In October 2007 Nish rejected Kilmarnock's offer of a new contract which meant that he was able to talk to other clubs from January 2008, with a view to a Bosman transfer in the summer.
 Nish signed a pre-contract with boyhood heroes Hibernian and the next day the two clubs agreed a deal to transfer Nish immediately.
 Nish made his debut for Hibernian on 9 February 2008, in a 1–1 draw to Dundee United.
 Nish scored his first goal for Hibernian ten minutes into his home debut against Gretna at Easter Road.

 Towards the end of the 2009–10 season, Nish described the Hibernian fans as "moaners" following an Edinburgh derby defeat.
 Nish soon apologised for those remarks, calling for unity between players and supporters ahead of an important match against Motherwell.
 Nish scored a hat-trick in the first half of that match, yet Hibernian only managed a 6–6 draw, in the highest scoring SPL match in league history.
 Nish then scored both goals in a 2–0 win at Tannadice Park that secured a UEFA Europa League place for Hibernian.

 Early in the 2010–11 season, however, Nish was again the target for criticism from the Hibernian fans, with manager Colin Calderwood expressing his sympathy for the player.
 Nish was allowed to train with Chinese Super League club Tianjin Teda during January 2011, but Nish then decided to stay at Easter Road.
 The signings of Akpo Sodje and Ricardo Vaz Tê pushed Nish out of the Hibernian starting eleven and he was advised in April 2011 that his contract would not be renewed.